zemarkow/freq2notename/README.md

 ### Method 3:
 #### Recommended for Python programmers who want to use freq2notename's backend in other scripts

-Use pip to install freq2notename as a Python package (e.g., by running "pip install freq2notename" in a system terminal).
-Then, to run the dashboard interface, run "python3 -m freq2notename" in a system terminal.
-To use freq2notename's backend utility functions in another Python script, import freq2notename.utils in that script.
+Use pip to install freq2notename as a Python package (e.g., by running `pip install freq2notename` in a system terminal).
+Then, to run the dashboard interface, run `python3 -m freq2notename` in a system terminal.
+To use freq2notename's backend utility functions in another Python script, `import freq2notename.utils` in that script.
 If Method 3 does not work for you, try Method 2.

 ## Other Useful Software